-MACOM Technology's revenue growth over the last three years has been mediocre, averaging 14.5% annually.
-And as you can see below, last year has been even less strong, with quarterly revenue growing from $159.6 million to $180.1 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+MACOM's revenue growth over the last three years has been unimpressive, averaging 4.5% annually.
+This quarter, its revenue declined from $180.1 million in the same quarter last year to $157.1 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, MACOM Technology’s inventory days came in at 158, 19 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, MACOM's DIO came in at 208, which is 59 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-MACOM Technology reported an operating margin of 34.6% in Q1, up 11.5 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+MACOM reported an operating margin of 24.5% in Q1, down 8.1 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-MACOM Technology's free cash flow came in at $28.6 million in Q1, roughly the same as last year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+MACOM's free cash flow came in at $28.45 million in Q1, roughly the same as last year.

 Is Now The Time?

-MACOM Technology's price to earnings ratio based on the next twelve months is 22.1x.
+MACOM's price-to-earnings ratio based on the next 12 months is 29.4x.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-And if you like the company, it seems that MACOM Technology doesn't trade at a completely unreasonable price point.
+And if you like the company, it seems that MACOM doesn't trade at a completely unreasonable price point.